End to end B2B AI analytics platform design, from UX/UI to a 0→1 design system and data visualization

 The Problem

-There was no existing platform, no established patterns, and no shared UI language.
-We were working with complex data that needed to be visualized in an accessible way.
-We also needed to deliver an MVP quickly while also building a foundation that would scale.
+There was no existing platform, no established patterns, and no shared visual language.
+We were working with complex, real-world healthcare data that needed to be legible to users with limited analytics experience.
+And we needed to ship fast without creating a disposable foundation.

 Intervention workflow wireframes iterated with partners